lucas-wittich/72.27-SIA/TP2/README.md

 This project implements a Genetic Algorithm engine to solve two visual approximation problems:

 ### Exercise 1: ASCII Image Generation
 Given a square input image, approximate it using ASCII characters arranged in an NxN grid.
+No implementation needed.

 ### Exercise 2: Image Approximation with Triangles
 Given any input image and a triangle count **T**, approximate the image by drawing T translucent, colored triangles over a blank canvas.